cheery/json-algorithm/README.md

 This can be probably used to generate random JSON strings as well.
 I haven't tried to do that. :D Could be fun and pointless.

+## What if I want to encode JSON as well?

 ## Bugfixes